mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 Arguably, it might even be better to put it _after_ the architecture as there are essentially already some forward references to architecture features involved.
 -->

+- Organizations do not have to trust each other (i.e., users, admins and software such as peers of another organization) as far as confidentiality is concerned.
+An organization can modify any software (including any hypervisor, operating system, or Fabric itself).
-- Organization do not have to trust any other organization (i.e., their users, admins and software such as peers) as far as confidentiality is concerned.
-That is, all of them could collude, modify any software (not only fabric but also operating systems, hypervisor) and still would not be able to extract private state from the chaincode or learn anything about the requests or responses of the victim organization (other than what the chaincode logic allows them to learn about it).
+Yet, such an organization would not be able to extract private state from the chaincode, or learn anything about the requests or responses of the victim organization (other than what the chaincode logic allows them to learn about it).

 - Organizations do have to trust a quorum of other organizations as defined by the lifecycle and chaincode endorsement policies as far as integrity of chaincode metadata is concerned.
-E.g., they have to rely on quorums of admins to only create and modify chaincodes as appropriate and they have to rely on quorum of peers to properly execute validation chaincode transactions.
+E.g., they have to rely on quorums of admins to only create and modify chaincodes as appropriate and they have to rely on quorum of peers to properly execute enclave registry and validation chaincode transactions.

 - We also assume that normally users trust the peers of their own organization, e.g., when retrieving chaincode encryption keys.
 (This is primarily for simplicity.
 As for any Fabric chaincode, users outside of organizations could implement queries without trust in a single organization/peer by repeating queries withe multiple peers/organizations until enough identical responses are received to satisfy the endorsement policy, similar to transaction validation at peers before applying them to the ledger.)